ConnorIllingworth/textnet-docs/src/app/getting-started/page.md

    Enter payment details, pick a plan, and save.
 Subscription starts instantly.

 4. **GENERATE API KEY**
    Go to API Keys and click “GENERATE.”
-Your token appears—no email, no captcha.
+Make note of this, it will never be revealed again.

 5. **MAKE REQUESTS**
    Add this header to every call:
    `Authorization: Bearer <YOUR_TOKEN>`
    and you’re live.